 (January 23, 2020 | Washington, D.C.)
-Robert F. Kennedy Human Rights welcomes today’s historic decision by the International Court of Justice (ICJ), which for the first time orders Myanmar to protect the Rohingya people from genocide.
-The order for provisional measures recognized the “real and imminent risk” still faced by the Rohingya in the aftermath of the widespread genocidal attacks by the Myanmar military and security forces in 2017.
-In addition, the order requires Myanmar to “take all measures within its power” to prevent future genocidal acts against the Rohingya.
+Robert F. Kennedy Human Rights welcomes a historic decision by the International Court of Justice (ICJ), which, for the first time, orders Myanmar to protect the Rohingya people from genocide.
+The order for provisional measures recognized the “real and imminent risk” the Rohingya faced in the aftermath of 2017’s widespread genocidal attacks by the Myanmar military and security forces.
+In addition, the ICJ order requires Myanmar to “take all measures within its power” to prevent future genocidal acts against the Rohingya.

-Today’s ruling follows from Gambia’s decision to institute proceedings against Myanmar before the ICJ in November 2019 for violating the Genocide Convention.
-This historic case represents the first time that a country not directly affected by a genocide has brought a case under the Genocide Convention to the ICJ.
+Today’s ruling follows Gambia’s decision to institute proceedings against Myanmar before the ICJ in November 2019 for violating the Genocide Convention.
+This historic case represents the first time ever that a country not directly affected by a genocide has brought a case under the Genocide Convention to the ICJ.
 In addition to seeking a ruling on the merits as to whether Myanmar violated the Genocide Convention, Gambia had also sought an order for provisional measures to prevent future attacks against the Rohingya in Myanmar and to protect evidence needed for future proceedings.

-As the Rohingya survivors await the beginning of these proceedings on the merits, today’s order for provisional measures offers a strong rebuke to the Myanmar leadership’s denial of the genocide and a moment of hope that these crimes will not be repeated and that justice will prevail.
+As the Rohingya survivors await the beginning of these proceedings on the merits, today’s order for provisional measures offers a strong rebuke to the Myanmar leadership’s denial of genocide and a moment of hope that these crimes will not be repeated and that justice will prevail.